enzoMiller/enzoMiller.github.io/_posts/2020-05-20-optimal-control.md

 This is a very non-mathematical and straightforward presentation of what is optimal control.
 The goal is to see :
 1. What it is mainly about,
 2. Some ideas to solve the problems we are about to see.
+To convey the main ideas, as briefly as possible, I will present the minimum package to understand the main ideas.
+Have some mercy for my informal tone and my lack of precision, I like it this way because it allows imagination to fill the gap and go further ;)

 So...what is optimal control ?
 ======